surabhib1994/TM_POC/modules/cicd/README.md

 1. **Lint and Test**: Installs dependencies, runs linting with flake8, and executes tests with pytest
 2. **Build Package**: Builds Python packages using the build package
-3. **Deploy to Databricks**: Deploys the Python code to Databricks using the Databricks CLI
+3. **Deploy to DEV/QA/PROD**: Separate deployment jobs for each environment that deploy the Python code to Databricks using the Databricks CLI

 #### Setup Instructions